mattwalmsley/financial-modelling/quant-library/documentation/7_forwards_futures_swaps.md

 - The market for the underlying asset will clearly have an effect on the futures market and, in simple terms, the futures prices are expected to represent the market's expectation for the future spot price.
   - This can be expressed in quantitative terms as $K_{T}(t) = E(S(T)|\mathcal{F}_{t})$ where $E(\cdot|\mathcal{F}_{t})$ represents an expectation conditional on the knowledge available at time $t$.
   - Arbitrage opportunities would be present if the futures price systematically underestimated or overestimated the spot price at the expiration of the futures contract.
+  - For spot prices $S(t)$ and for a cost of carry $c$, futures price at time $t$ are expected to have the following relationship:
+$$\boxed{K_{T}(t) \approx e^{c(T-t)}S(T)}$$
-- In practice however, futures prices will consider a risk premium that hedgers are willing to pay for protection from price risk and will agree to less favourable futures prices.
+- Futures prices will also consider a risk premium that hedgers are willing to pay for protection from price risk and will agree to less favourable futures prices.
   - The futures price will be an overestimate or underestimate depending on whether the hedgers in the market are net long or short in their positions.
 - The general consensus is that a futures price will be determined by a combination of both the predicted spot price at the futures expiration and the risk premium that hedgers are willing to pay.
+- It should be noted that the current spot price does not usually determine the futures prices, and in some markets it is the futures prices that actually drive the current spot price.
-- **The futures price may be quoted for a single unit where as the contract size will be for a specified nuber of units**.
+- **The futures price may be quoted for a single unit where as the contract size will be for a specified number of units**.
   - E.g. Crude oil futures are quoted per barrel of oil but the contract size for a NYMEX oil futures is 1000 barrels.
 Futures positions are therefore calculated by multiplying the futures contract price by the contract size and then by the number of contracts.
+- As shown, the delivery process for futures contracts is a critical process for relating the spot price to the futures price.

+#### Convergence of Futures Prices to Spot Prices

+- As time $t$ approaches the expiration date $T$, the futures price and spot price will come together (converge).
+- During the delivery month, the futures price must equal (or be very close to) the spot price: $K_{T}(T) = S(T)$.
+- This relationship can be validated using the arbitrage argument:
+  - Taking the case of $K_{T}(T) > S(T)$ in the expiration/delivery month, an arbitrage profit can be realized as follow:
+    1. take a short position in the futures contract, receiving $K_T(T)$
+    2. purchase the underlying asset at the spot price, paying $S(T)$
+    3. immediately make delivery on the futures contract and receive an arbitrage profit of $K_T(T) - S(T)$
+  - For the opposite case where $K_{T}(T) < S(T)$, an arbitrage profit can be obtained in a similar way:
+    1. take a long position in the futures contract, paying $K_{T}(T)$
+    2. receive the underlying asset at delivery of the futures contract
+    3. sell the underlying asset on the spot market, receiving $S(T)$ and obtaining an arbitrage profit of $S(T) - K_{T}(T)$

 #### Futures Prices versus Forward Contract Prices

 - The basic financial structure between forwards and futures is the same; however, the institutional differences between them will lead to price differences.
 - Denoting a futures price as $K_{T}(t)$ and a forwards price as $F_{T}(t)$ at time $t$, there will rarely be a case where $K_{T}(t) = F_{T}(t)$ due to the following reasons:
   - the difference in price transparency between the less visible over-the-counter (OTC) forwards market and the publicly visible futures exchanges.
-  - the presence of counterparty credit risk for forwards contracts (futures exchange acts as counterparty for futures contracts which reduces the counterparty credit risk to almost zero).
+  - the presence of counterparty credit risk for forward contracts (futures exchange acts as counterparty for futures contracts which reduces the counterparty credit risk to almost zero).
   - futures positions will be **marked to market** or settled everyday so there will be cash flow between counterparties (by contrast, cash flow only occurs for forwards at the expiration of the contract).
 - In most markets, prices for forwards and futures are closely aligned due to the potential for arbitrage opportunities if large price differences are observed.